WitchPHD/decktuner_list_generator/README.md

 # How this tool functions:

-1. Scans workshop-board for 100 messages
+1. Scans tuning-board for 100 messages

 	1a.
 Creates a workshop object with relevant information from each message